Mano-Lis/OhMyFood/README.md

 # OhMyFood

+HTML and CSS files

+## General

-3rd project dev web openclassroom
+Third project from openclassroom dev web track
+The goal was to create modern CSS animations

+## Info

+You need to use a sass compiler to build your css files